Garage door spring replacement is my specialty

-All overhead garage doors are lifted by some sort of spring, which “balances” the weight of your door.
-When a spring fails, your garage door won’t open — it becomes dead weight.
-I estimate that I have replaced at least 7,000 springs over the last decade.
+All overhead garage doors are lifted by some sort of spring, which "balances" the weight of your door.
+When a spring fails, your garage door won't open -- it becomes dead weight.
+I estimate that I have replaced at least 8,000 springs over the last thirteen years.

 Broken garage door springs are the most common problem I see.
-Nine times out of ten it is a “torsion spring” (or something similar like the TorqueMaster).
-Most springs last 10,000 “cycles”(once up and down).
+Nine times out of ten it is a "torsion spring" (or something similar like the Wayne Dalton Torquemaster).
+Most springs last 10,000 "cycles"(once up and down).
 I carry 20,000+ cycle garage door torsion springs, with an unconditional five year guarantee.
 If it breaks in under five years, you get a new spring for free.

 I never leave a door with the wrong springs on it!